Social Blog AI in Software Testing

 Back to top

 Element location using AI has been incorporated into the open-source mobile testing framework Appium.
-The project is a collaboration between Jason Arbon, CEO of Test.ai, and Appium’s creator Jonathan Lipps.
+The project, which is a collaboration between Jason Arbon, CEO of Test.ai, and Appium’s creator Jonathan Lipps, is worth taking a closer look at.
 It uses AI to identify web elements in mobile applications.

 Leveraging AI for web element location makes the tests quicker to create and less brittle.
 Furthermore, the testing community can improve the AI by adding new training data, alternative training methods, more rigorous relevance testing, or new labels.